YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 # On Learning OCanren

-OCanren is a unique implementation of miiniKanren in OCaml.
+OCanren is a unique implementation of miniKanren in OCaml.
 Its obvious prerequisites are miniKanren (Scheme-based) and OCaml.
 A good knowledge of Prolog and SLD-resolution is also very helpful for understanding the high-level behavior of OCanren (and miniKanren as well).